TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

 -----------------------------------------------------------------------------------------------
 --- Requirements ------------------------------------------------------------------------------

-This addon requires GenTool 8.1 or higher to be run properly.
++ This addon requires GenTool 8.1 or higher to be run properly.

-Generals.exe must be launched with -forcefullviewport command line argument.
++ Generals.exe must be launched with -forcefullviewport command line argument, or with the bundled Generals Proxy Launcher.

 -----------------------------------------------------------------------------------------------